 What kind of problems can EMDR treat?

-I have had success using EMDR in treatment of the following conditions: Addictions, Anxiety, Accidents, Body Dysmorphic Disorders, Burn Victims, Childhood Trauma, Complicated Grief, Depression, Difficulty Sleeping, Dissociative Disorders, Disturbing Memories, Emotional Abuse, Injuries or Illness, Low Self-Esteem, Obsessive- Compulsive Behavior, Pain Disorders, Panic Attacks, Performance Anxiety, Phobias, Physical Abuse, Relationship Problems, Sexual Abuse, Stress Reduction, Survivor of Natural Disaster, Victim of Assault/Crime/Robbery, and Witness to Violence.
+I have had success using EMDR in treatment of the following conditions: Anxiety, Accidents, Childhood Trauma, Complicated Grief, Depression, Disturbing Memories, Emotional Abuse, Injuries or Illness, Low Self-Esteem, Obsessive- Compulsive Behavior, Pain Disorders, Panic Attacks, Performance Anxiety, Phobias, Physical Abuse, Sexual Abuse, Stress Reduction, Survivor of Natural Disaster, Victim of Assault/Crime/Robbery, and Witness to Violence.

 How does EMDR work?

 After successful EMDR sessions, you no longer are disturbed by the traumatic event.
-With EMDR, you relate the narrative of your trauma, noticing possibly its lodging in your physical body.
 As processing continues, your neurophysiological system, the foundation of your mind/body connection, naturally attempts to rid itself of blockages and resets itself to a positive, healthy, peaceful state.

 How long does EMDR take?